Aberfeldy distillery was built on the south bank of the Tay in 1896 by John Dewar & Sons.

 Score: 83 points - It loses a few points in the woody finish, but it's still a recommendable malt.

-These were not all (official & independent) bottlings of Aberfeldy Scotch whisky I've tried over the years.
+Those were not all (official & independent) bottlings of Aberfeldy I've tried over the years, but the notes should

 convey how I felt about those whiskies.
 However, these tasting notes only reflect my purely personal opinion.